Detached Garage Next to House: 7 Important Factors to Know

 Additionally, well-ventilated garages contribute to the overall air quality of your property, promoting a healthier environment for everyone.

-There are a number of garage ventilation options, such as windows, wall and roof vents, exhaust fans, etc, that you can incorporate in the design of the detached garage next to the house.
+There are a number of garage ventilation options, such as windows, wall and roof vents, exhaust fans, etc, that you can incorporate into the design of the detached garage next to the house.

 6. Planning for Electricity, Drainage & Insulation